In this part two, I am going to describe our team’s current best practices to make Typescript work for you when working with Redux.

 When you pass in both mapStateToProps and mapDispatchToProps to connect

-This isn’t hard to understand once you understood how Redux type definition handles mapStateToProps
+This isn’t hard to understand once you understood how Redux type definition handles mapStateToProps. mapDispatchToProps is treated like mapStateToProps.
+For your reference, I included the overloaded type below.

 What this means

-.
+First of all, congratulations on getting through all these different types!
+Now you get how Connect works.
+But, it turns out you don’t need to type things directly when you use Redux’s Connect.
 However, other HOC’s definitions will vary, and you will need to learn how their type systems work.

 Extracredit (Typescript tips not related to Redux)